 Leaving after breakfast this morning, we will travel to Provesende before walking to Celeiros, ready for our first visit to a Quinta.
 Here, we will enjoy a tour and tasting before a scenic picnic lunch in Paradelinha.
 This afternoon, we continue our walk through the vineyards before a second tasting at a port estate run by a husband and wife wine-making team.
 We come together this evening for dinner.

 We begin our day with a lodge visit to one of the most famous names of port for a tasting of some of their finest vintages.
 Hopping on a train from Pinhão, we travel next to Pocinho where we lunch at a Quinta that produces both wines and ports, made on specially selected land, considered relatively flat to allow mechanisation.
-We have a tasting here and a visit to the museum, and then we return to Pinhão for a farwell dinner at our hotel.
+We have a tasting here and a visit to the museum, and then we return to Pinhão for dinner at our hotel.

 Travelling to the point where the Douro and the Tedo rivers meet, our first tasting is at an 18th century estate where traditions from Burgundy and California come together to create new distinctive Douro wines.
 After a tasting here, we walk to a neighbouring Quinta where they produce a whole host of delicious drinks, from vintage ports to LBVs, old Tawnies to ancient Colheitas, and modern table wines.
 Impressively, their whites are also generally considered to be the best white wines from the Douro.
 After lunch here, we travel to Warre’s for another tasting before a walk to the port town of Pinhão.
 We return to our hotel this evening to freshen up and then an included group dinner awaits.